Management Groups

 Creating a draft Management Group using Management Group safeguarding

-• Drafts are only visible to their creators, other users can see that a draft has been created but will be unable to view its details or edit it.
+• Drafts are only visible to their creators.
+Other users can see that a draft has been created but will be unable to view its details or edit it.

 • Only the user who created a draft or a Full Administrator can discard a draft.